 Are you curious about what the options are for GoPro software?
-If you shot some killer footage on your GoPro, but now you want to edit your clips into a fun to watch video!
+If you shot some killer footage on your GoPro, and now you want to edit your clips into a fun to watch videos, you are in the right place.
 There are numerous options for GoPro software available for your Mac, PC, and even tablet and smartphone.
 Click here if you're new to GoPro editing.
 This page contains affiliate links.

 Quik™ for Desktop

 (Mac & PC) free – Quik™ was released in 2016 as a way for GoPro customers to organize and edit GoPro videos with ease.
 This program essentially does most of the heavy lifting when it comes to editing, but there are pros and cons of using Quik™ (and here's a follow-up).
+It's very basic in terms of functions, and often leaves users wanting more control over the length of their video and options for adding non-GoPro-provided music.
 Quik™ comes bundled with GoPro Studio, and is also free.
 Click here to download it.

 (Mac) free or $15 – iMovie is a fun piece of video editing software.
 I like to recommend iMovie to beginner home movie hobbiests.
 It’s very beginner-friendly, and even pros use it to throw movies together quickly and easily.
+It's not designed specially as GoPro software, but it works extremely well.
 The workflow and layout is very similar to higher end editors, so it’s a good gateway, so to speak.
 If you can get the hang of iMovie, then you’re well on your way to top notch home movies.
-Read More about iMovie

 Windows Movie Maker

 (PC) free – If you have a PC, you may already have this editing program.
 Windows Movie Maker is a very basic program for editing video for sharing or saving.
 It’s not super fancy–which is great if you’re just starting out.
 All in all, since it’s free, it’s a great place to start if you’re budget is small.
 Read More about Windows Movie Maker

 Adobe Premiere Elements